Shimmering Shades: Diamond Sunglasses Have Sparkled Since Antiquity

 A$AP Rocky attends the A$AP Rocky Met Gala After After Party at Jean’s on May 05, 2025 in New York City.
 (Getty Images for AWGE)

-During the 2025 Met Gala, A$AP Rocky debuted his Ray-Ban shades, embellished with natural diamonds and gemstones.
-At the afterparty, Rocky wore a different pair – this time the AWGE X Ray-Ban Wayfarer Puffer Full Pavésunglasses, customized by jeweler Alessandro Bernini.
-Completely hand-made in Italy by the finest artisans, the shades featured over 60 carats of G-color, VS-clarity natural round diamonds, set on a reconstructed 18-karat gold frame.
+A$AP Rocky debuted his Ray-Ban shades during the 2025 Met Gala, embellished with natural diamonds and gemstones.
+At the afterparty, Rocky wore a different pair – this time the AWGE X Ray-Ban Wayfarer Puffer Full Pavé sunglasses, customized by jeweler Alessandro Bernini.
+Completely handmade in Italy by the finest artisans, the shades featured over 60 carats of G-color, VS-clarity natural round diamonds, set on a reconstructed 18-karat gold frame.

 Fendi Haute Couture Spring/Summer 2024 runway show with diamond sunglasses during of Paris Fashion Week

-Fendi Haute Couture Spring/Summer 2024 show as part of Paris Fashion Week on January 25, 2024 in Paris, France.
+Model wearing diamond sunglasses walks the runway at the Fendi Haute Couture Spring/Summer 2024 show during Paris Fashion Week on January 25, 2024 in Paris, France.
 (Getty Images)

-Roman fashion house Fendi looked to the future for its Haute Couture Spring/Summer 2024 runway presentation during Paris Fashion Week, punctuating the space-age inspiration for the collection with diamond sunglasses.
+Roman fashion house Fendi looked to the future with its Haute Couture Spring/Summer 2024 runway presentation during Paris Fashion Week, punctuating its space-age vision with diamond sunglasses.

-With unique, sculpted silhouettes, the futuristic diamond-embellished eyewear swept over cheekbones and the ridges of the nose, dramatically forming around the face.
-With the help of LVMH eyewear partner Thélios’ craftsmanship, Fendi’s Artistic Director of Jewelry, Delfina Delettrez Fendi, conceptualized the ‘Singular Vision’ fine jewelry eyewear.
+With sculptural, futuristic silhouettes, the diamond-embellished eyewear swept over cheekbones and the bridge of the nose, dramatically framing the face.
+With the help of LVMH eyewear partner Thélios’ craftsmanship, Fendi’s Artistic Director of Jewelry, Delfina Delettrez Fendi, conceived the “Singular Vision” fine jewelry eyewear.

 Fendi Haute Couture Spring/Summer 2024 runway show with diamond sunglasses during of Paris Fashion Week

-Fendi Haute Couture Spring/Summer 2024 show as part of Paris Fashion Week on January 25, 2024 in Paris, France.
+Model wearing diamond sunglasses walks the runway at the Fendi Haute Couture Spring/Summer 2024 show during Paris Fashion Week on January 25, 2024 in Paris, France.
 (Getty Images)

 Fendi Haute Couture Spring/Summer 2024 runway show with diamond sunglasses during of Paris Fashion Week

-Fendi Haute Couture Spring/Summer 2024 show as part of Paris Fashion Week on January 25, 2024 in Paris, France.
+Model wearing diamond sunglasses walks the runway at the Fendi Haute Couture Spring/Summer 2024 show during Paris Fashion Week on January 25, 2024 in Paris, France.
 (Getty Images)

-Measurements for the distinctive glasses were achieved through facial scans, allowing the structure of the eyewear to be tailored to the individual’s face with bespoke molds.
+Measurements for the distinctive diamond sunglasses were achieved through facial scans, allowing the structure of the eyewear to be tailored to the individual’s face with bespoke molds.
 Elevated by 18-karat white gold and encrusted with white diamonds, the flashy, blinged-out shades retail for approximately $30,000.

 Artistic director Kim Jones discussed the influences that informed his creative choices with WWD, noting his deep love for the epic sci-fi film franchise, Star Wars.
 “It’s a little bit spacey,” he said of the collection.
 In an official release from the brand, the designer paid homage to his late, great predecessor.
 “I was thinking about Karl Lagerfeld’s futurism with Fendi,” Jones explained.